Apply now for the 2025 WAML Diversity and Early Career Librarian Scholarships!

 Application Process

-To apply for the scholarship, please complete the application form which requires: (1) a current CV/resume, (2) a brief summary of your interests in Map and/or GIS librarianship, and (3) a response to the following prompt: identify an impactful map, mapping project, or cartographic technique or medium and develop a response to your selection that addresses the questions below.
+To apply for the scholarship, please complete the application form, which requires: (1) a current CV/resume, (2) a brief summary of your interests in Map and/or GIS librarianship, and (3) a response to the following prompt: Identify an impactful map, mapping project, or cartographic technique or medium and develop a response to your selection that addresses the questions below.
 The map or mapping project you choose can be one you created or one created by someone else.

 - How has your selection affected you personally and/or society as a whole?